Book Review: Never A Lovely So Real—The Live and Work of Nelson Algren by Colin Asher, W.W. Norton & Company 2019

 Nelson Algren was seen by some as the bard of the dispossessed and by others as the bard of the stumblebum.
 The operative word was bard.
 Algren was a poet who wrote novels, not a novelist who wrote poetry, one critic observed.
 And he penned several American classics, the very titles of which have entered our language, like A Walk On The Wild Side and The Man With The Golden Arm.

 Asher gives Algren his due in a robust book providing new visibility into Algren’s life and work.
 And he lets us in on at least a few things that were not widely known.
-One is the fact that Algren, a “gut radical,” as a friend described him, was subpoenaed by the House Un-American Activities Committee in 1953, and that the FBI’s surveillance of him and the cancellation of his passport hurt his morale and ability to write more than many people realized.
-Some friends thought that Algren was merely having a breakdown when he seemed to attempt suicide, falling into a frozen lake in Gary, Indiana.
+One is the fact that Algren, a “gut radical,” as I heard a friend describe him, was subpoenaed by the House Un-American Activities Committee in 1953, and that the FBI’s surveillance of him and the cancellation of his passport hurt his morale and ability to write more than many people realized.
+Some friends may have thought that Algren was having a breakdown over gambling losses and his marital woes when he seemed to attempt suicide, falling into a frozen lake in Gary, Indiana.

 The basic biographical details are, of course, known to Algren fans.
 The former Nelson Algren Abraham, who grew up on the South Side of Chicago and bummed around the country in boxcars during the Depression, broke through in 1942 with his novel Never Come Morning.